 ANNUAL REPORTS

-41. [Contracting Parties] that authorise inspection vessels to operate under these procedures shall report annually to the Commission [along with its Implementation Report] on the boarding and inspections carried out by its Authorised Inspection Vessels, as well as upon possible violations observed.
+36. Contracting Parties that authorise inspection vessels to operate under these procedures shall report annually to the Commission on the boarding and inspections carried out by its Authorised Inspection Vessels, as well as upon possible violations observed.

-42. [Contracting Parties][Members and CNCPs] shall include in their annual statement of compliance within their Annual Report to the Commission under Article 24(2) of the Convention action that they have taken in response to boarding and inspections of fishing vessels flying their flag that resulted in observation of alleged violations, including any proceedings instituted and sanctions applied.
+37. Members and CNCPs shall include in their annual statement of compliance within their Annual Report to the Commission under Article 24(2) of the Convention action that they have taken in response to boarding and inspections of fishing vessels flying their flag that resulted in observation of alleged violations, including any proceedings instituted and sanctions applied.

 OTHER PROVISIONS

-43. Authorised Inspection Vessels, while carrying out activities in accordance with these procedures, shall aim to identify fishing vessels of [non-Members, non-CNCPs, or vessels without nationality] undertaking fishing activities in the Convention Area.
-Any such vessels identified shall be immediately reported to the Executive Secretary for notification to the Commission.
+38. Authorised Inspection Vessels, while carrying out activities in accordance with these procedures, shall aim to identify fishing vessels of non-Members, non-CNCPs, or vessels without nationality undertaking fishing activities in the Convention Area.
+Any such vessels identified shall be immediately reported to the Secretariat for notification to the Commission.

-44. The Authorised Inspection Vessel shall attempt to inform any fishing vessel identified pursuant to paragraph 43 that has been sighted or identified as engaging in fishing activities that are undermining the effectiveness of Convention that this information will be sent to the Executive Secretary for distribution to the Commission, as well as to the authorities of the fishing vessel.
+39. The Authorised Inspection Vessel shall attempt to inform any fishing vessel identified pursuant to paragraph 38 that has been sighted or identified as engaging in fishing activities that are undermining the effectiveness of Convention that this information will be sent to the Secretariat for distribution to the Commission, as well as to the authorities of the fishing vessel.

-45. If warranted, the Authorised Inspectors may request permission from the fishing vessel and/or the authorities of the fishing vessel to board a vessel identified pursuant to paragraph 43.
-If the vessel master or the authorities consent to a boarding, the findings of any subsequent inspection shall be transmitted to the Executive Secretary.
-The Executive Secretary shall distribute this information to the Commission, as well as to the authorities of the non-Member where practicable.
+40. If warranted, the Authorised Inspectors may request permission from the fishing vessel and/or the authorities of the fishing vessel to board a vessel identified pursuant to paragraph 38.
+If the vessel master or the authorities consent to a boarding, the findings of any subsequent inspection shall be transmitted to the Secretariat.
+The Secretariat shall distribute this information to the Commission, as well as to the authorities of the non-Member where practicable.

-46. Any claim submitted for damage, injury, death or loss resulting from an operation carried out under these procedures shall be processed and considered by the [Contracting Party][Member] whose official(s) are asserted by the claimant to be responsible for the acts or omissions out of which the claim arises, in accordance with the domestic laws of that [Member][Contracting Party].
+41. Any claim submitted for damage, injury, death or loss resulting from an operation carried out under these procedures shall be processed and considered by the Contracting Party whose official(s) are asserted by the claimant to be responsible for the acts or omissions out of which the claim arises, in accordance with the domestic laws of that Contracting Party.

 COMMISSION COORDINATION AND OVERSIGHT